Cacus: Mythology

 Another version of the myth states that Cacus made the cattle walk backwards so they left a false trail.
 Hercules drove his remaining cattle past a cave, where Cacus was hiding the stolen ones, and they began calling out to each other.
-Alternatively, Caca, Cacus' sister, told Hercules where he was.
+Alternatively, Caca, Cacus' sister, told Hercules where her brother was.

 According to Dionysius of Halicarnassus, when the Aborigines and the Arcadians who lived at Pallantium learned of the death of Cacus and saw Hercules, they thought themselves very fortunate in being rid of the former, they were plucking branches of laurel, crowned both him and themselves with it and their kings invite Hercules to be their guest.

 In the Roman tradition, Hercules founded an altar after he killed Cacus.
-Eusebius writes that Heracles erected an altar in the Forum Boarium, to commemorate his killing of Cacus.
-This was the Ara Maxima, where later the Forum Boarium, the cattle market of Rome, was held.
+Eusebius writes that Heracles erected an altar to commemorate his killing of Cacus.
+This was the Ara Maxima, where later the Forum Boarium, the cattle market of Rome, took place.

 In the Aeneid, the Arcadian King Evander recounts this story to Aeneas to explain the rites the people perform yearly to Hercules.
 Hercules had temples in the area, including the still extant Temple of Hercules Victor.